sitscholl/topoclim/README.md

     (e.g. on a flat surface) for each month with a resolution of 100m
 -   **dem:** A digital elevation model of the study area with a resolution of 100m
--   **validation\_tair:** A DataFrame with measured air temperature from the validation stations and modeled air temperature from the lapse-rate and topoclimate models
--   **validation\_phenology:** A DataFrame with results from the phenological surveys and modeled phenological timing

 Use the syntax `?DatasetName` (e.g. `?official_stations`) to get more information about a certain dataset.
-The following code imports some of these datasets, that are required to run the topoclimate model.
+The following code imports some of these datasets, that are required to run the cloud-corrected model.

 ``` r
 data("official_stations")